odysseyindia/odyssey-tours/content/english/tim/itineraries/best-marigold-hotel-tour/_index.md

   - Off the beaten track
 region: Rajasthan & the North
 ---
 This quirky, cheerful movie and its sequel had everyone wondering: where on Earth is this place, exactly?
 Well, it’s not one place, it’s several - and on this tour you can visit all of them, and all while getting to know a lovely, offbeat part of India.
 You will get to stay at the main location at Rawla Khempur, plus smaller ones in Jaipur and Kanota, and stay at Jagat Niwas Palace in Udaipur, also featured in the movie, with views over the famous Lake Palace.
-As you also visit other offbeat destinations, like the wonderful Bundi and the striking Castle Bijaipur, this is a very enjoyable, different tour - even if you aren&rsquo;t a movie buff!
+As you also visit other offbeat destinations, like the wonderful Bundi and the striking Castle Bijaipur, this is a very enjoyable, different tour - even if you aren’t a movie buff!